Minsifye/BigBangTheory/README.md

-# This Repository holds practice notebooks for various small projects using Data Analysis techniques and Machine Learning Algorithms.
+# This Repository contains practice notebooks for projects in Data Analysis and Machine Learning Algorithms.

 #### [911 Calls Analysis](https://github.com/Minsifye/Practice/blob/master/911_Calls_Data_Capstone_Project-DataAnalysis.ipynb) -
 A data analysis project on 911 calls dataset(Kaggle) using Pandas and Numpy Libraries for data mining and Seaborn for data visualization.
 This is a practice capstone project with Udemy.